 Radio Central 91.9FM (Alexandra, Clyde, Cromwell), 94.3FM (Teviot Valley), 104.3 (Maniototo)

 The Hits - 99.9FM

-In a significant emergency civil defence centres will be set up in safe and accessible locations.
+In a significant emergency, community emergency hubs will be set up in safe and accessible locations.
 Look for the yellow and black "Civil Defence Centre" flag outside.

 The Hazard App is a free life-saving app for smartphones and tablets.
 The app helps you identify, prepare and respond to hazards in New Zealand.
 The app is pre-loaded with information about hazards including floods, earthquakes, tsunami, fire, weather, epidemics and biosecurity risks.
 The Hazard App enables you to receive official emergency warnings and alerts according to your location or the locations of your friends and family.